 What does the IM look like after several tasks are solved?
-Figure 14 depicts the body trees of the solutions of 6 ABSYNT programming tasks: "diffmaxmin" (subtraction of the smaller from the larger of two numbers), "quot" (division of the larger by the smaller of two numbers), "abs" (absolute value of a number), "absdiff" (like "diffmaxmin": absolute difference of two numbers), addaddone (expressing addition by "+ 1"), diffdiffone (expressing subtraction by "- 1").
+To give an impression we simulated the protocol of a virtual PS, starting with an empty IM and POSS.
+Figure 15 depicts the body trees of the solutions of 6 ABSYNT programming tasks: "diffmaxmin" (subtraction of the smaller from the larger of two numbers), "quot" (division of the larger by the smaller of two numbers), "abs" (absolute value of a number), "absdiff" (like "diffmaxmin": absolute difference of two numbers), "addaddone" (expressing addition by "+ 1"), "diffdiffone" (expressing subtraction by "- 1").
 Some of the programming actions leading to these solutions are labeled with the time when they were performed.
 For example, the "<"-node in the solution to the task "diffmaxmin" was programmed at 9:08:06.
 The link between the "<"-node and the "if-then-else"-node was created at 9:07:20.
 The times of the actions of writing a value or name into a node are written in italics.

-After solving the last task of this sequence, "diffdiffone", the IM contains simple ("micro") rules, schemata, and cases.
-They can be ordered as a specialization graph, as shown in Figure 15.
-The circled numbers are the credits.
-Each composite in Figure 15 is connected to the rules it is built from.
-For example, the "(less_than & if-then-else) & parameter & constant" composite in Figure 15 is:
+After solving the last task of this sequence, "diffdiffone", the IM contains simple rules, schemata, and cases.
+They can be ordered as a specialization graph, as shown in Figure 16.
+(The rules in Figure 16 are depicted in PROLOG in Appendix A.) The circled numbers are the credits.
+Each composite in Figure 16 is connected to the rules it is built from.
+For example, the "(less_than & if-then-else) & parameter & constant" composite in Figure 16 is:

-gmr(branching (less_than (parm (Y), const (C)), parm (X), Else), if-pop (lt-pop (Y-pl, C-cl), X-pl, P)) :is_parm (Y), is_const (C), is_parm (X), gmr (Else, P).
+gmr(branching (less_than (parm (Y), const (C)), parm (X), S), if-pop (lt-pop (Y-pl, C-cl), X-pl, P)) :- is_parm (Y), is_const (C), is_parm (X), gmr (S, P).